deanishe/alfred-workflow/docs/index.rst

 care of a lot of the details for you, allowing you to concentrate your efforts on your workflow's functionality.

-Alfred-Workflow supports macOS 10.6+ (Python 2.6 and 2.7).
+Alfred-Workflow supports macOS 10.7+ (Python 2.7).

 Features